-A dense chocolate fudge loaded with creme eggs and mini eggs is an easy and perfect Easter chocolate indulgence.
+Cadbury Creme and Mini Egg Fudge is a dense chocolate fudge loaded with both creme eggs and mini eggs.
+It’s an easy and perfect Easter chocolate indulgence.
 Try eating just one piece; I dare you!

-I have a chocolate fudge recipe that I go to over and over again, because it’s the best fudge recipe I’ve ever worked with and tasted as well!
-I’ve used this recipe a few times here at Lord Byron’s Kitchen, and I’m using it once again in this Easter version to show you just how versatile this fudge recipe can be.
+I have a chocolate fudge recipe that I go to over and over again.
+It’s the best fudge recipe I’ve ever worked with and tasted as well!
+I’ve used this recipe a few times here at Lord Byron’s Kitchen.
+Here I am using it once again in this Easter version of Cadbury Creme and Mini Egg Fudge .
+It goes to show just how versatile this fudge recipe can be.

 This fudge has a very dense and moist cake-like bottom, which is made using butter, flour, sugar, and vanilla.
 There’s no egg in the cake-like bottom, so there’s no need to bake it.
 This allows the fudge to stay dense and well, fudge-y!

 The addition of the coconut oil to the chocolate topping is absolutely necessary.
 It does two things.
 First, it helps to keep the chocolate soft so that the fudge is not too hard to bite into.
 If you’ve ever melted just plain chocolate and let it harden again, you’ll know what I mean.
-Not only is it hard to bite, but omitting the coconut oil would make this fudge very difficult to cut into.
+Also, omitting the coconut oil would make this fudge very difficult to cut into.

 As you can see from the photos, this fudge is not picture perfect, but fudge never really is!
-Just this past Christmas, we visited Toronto’s annual Christmas Market and we ended up buying a piece of fudge from a local vendor.
-It was a block of fudge without any fillers and even the solid fudge was jagged and not too pretty when we cut it, but it was super tasty!
+Just this past Christmas, we visited Toronto’s annual Christmas Market.
+We ended up buying a piece of fudge from a local vendor.
+It was a block of fudge without any fillers.
+Even that solid fudge was jagged and not too pretty when we cut it, but it was super tasty!

-This particular fudge has two of Easter’s most popular chocolate confections nestled into it, making it a very rustic and delicious fudge recipe.
-At the beginning of this post, I dared you to eat just one piece, and even though this fudge is beyond decadent and rich, you’ll most surely have to talk yourself out of a second helping of it.
+This particular fudge has two of Easter’s most popular chocolate confections nestled into it.
+At the beginning of this post, I dared you to eat just one piece.
+Even though this fudge is beyond decadent and rich, you’ll most surely have to talk yourself out of a second helping of it.
 It’s really that good!

-When I thought about making this fudge again just because we like it so much, it dawned on me that Easter was just a short time away, so I could make an Easter version.
 In our home, when it comes to Easter chocolate, we have two very distinct and different preferences.
-One of us – me! – would choose Cadbury Mini Eggs over just about any other Easter-themed chocolate in the universe, while John.e and McKenna would most certainly select the Cadbury Creme Eggs.
+I will choose Cadbury Mini Eggs over just about any other Easter-themed chocolate in the universe.
+On the other hand, John.e and McKenna would most certainly select the Cadbury Creme Eggs.

 To make all of us happy, I decided to include both.
 When I purchased the creme eggs, I almost bought the full size eggs with the intention of chopping them up.
-But, then in the corner of my eye, I happened to see the mini creme eggs, which I immediately grabbed, knowing that the mini version would be easy to “hide” into the fudge mixture.
+But, then in the corner of my eye, I happened to see the mini creme eggs.
+Knowing that the mini version would be easy to “hide” into the fudge mixture, I grabbed them too.

-I started to toy with the idea of how I would assemble the fudge, and I knew that cutting the mini creme eggs in half would result in a glorious out-pouring of that delicious, yellow, gooey center.
+I started to toy with the idea of how I would assemble the fudge.
+Cutting the mini creme eggs in half would result in a glorious out-pouring of that delicious, yellow, gooey center.
 That’s exactly the look I wanted for the fudge!
 I left the mini eggs whole knowing full well that they were already less than bite-sized anyway.
 I know this, because I will often place about five of them into my mouth at the same time!

-So, with the fudge bottom mixture ready to go, I added twelve of the mini creme eggs, which had been cut in half, into the bottom of my pan.
+So, with the fudge bottom mixture ready to go, I added twelve of the mini creme eggs.
+They had been cut in half.
 I then randomly filled in the gaps with half of the mini eggs.

-I distributed the fudge by the tablespoon over the surface of the chocolate eggs and pressed the fudge down with my finger tips, trying to get the bottom layer of eggs completely covered.
-To even out the fudge layer, I took a silicone spatula and pressed the fudge as evenly as I could get it.
+I distributed the fudge by the tablespoon over the surface of the eggs.
+Then, I pressed the fudge down with my finger tips, trying to get the bottom layer of eggs completely covered.
+To even out the fudge layer, I used a spatula and pressed the fudge as evenly as I could get it.
 I then set the fudge aside and started on the chocolate topping.

-If you take a look at my other fudge recipes, you will note that the topping is only one cup of chocolate that spreads evenly over the top.
-Knowing that I needed the chocolate layer on top to hold the rest of the creme eggs and mini eggs, I decided to use two cups of chocolate.
-This would allow the chocolate to sink into the topping and would eliminate the risk of them falling off when being cut.
+If you look at my other fudge recipes, you will note that the topping is made using one cup of chocolate.
+I needed the chocolate layer on top to hold the rest of the eggs.
+Using two cups of chocolate would allow the eggs to sink into the topping.
+This would eliminate the risk of them falling off when being cut.

-When all was said and done, the result was a very delicious treat – maybe not a pretty one – but a delicious one, nonetheless!
+The result was a very delicious treat.
+It might not be pretty, but a delicious one, nonetheless!
 Would I make this again?
 Absolutely!
 But, maybe not a few weeks before I needed to squeeze myself into a suit for an annual work conference! #bloated

-As a quick reference, you can find my other fudge recipes here: Start with my Andes Mint Chop Cookie Dough Fudge first, and then check out my Macadamia Cookie Dough Fudge, and lastly, if you’re in the mood for Christmas, try my Peppermint Chunk Fudge.
+As a quick reference, you can find my other fudge recipes here.
+Start with my Andes Mint Chop Cookie Dough Fudge first.
+Then, check out my Macadamia Cookie Dough Fudge.
+Lastly, if you’re in the mood for Christmas, try my Peppermint Chunk Fudge.

 Cadbury Creme and Mini Egg Fudge